Does New Siding Increase Home Value?

 While the answer is generally ‘yes’ to the question “does siding increase home value,” just how much depends on which product you choose.
 Costs vary depending on your location, the type and quality of material, house size and shape, and whether existing siding must be removed.

-Be prepared to pay an extra 5% to 10% this year for building supplies and deal with long delivery times due to increased demand, according to HomeAdvisor.
+In addition, you may need to allocate an extra budget for building supplies and prepare to deal with long delivery times due to increased demand.

 Vinyl